 With experience, pension scheme managers can manage larger departments or schemes, moving eventually into roles such as deputy head of pensions and, ultimately, director or head of pensions.

-You can also move into related areas such as insurance or actuarial work or specialise in a niche area of pensions management.
+You can also move into related areas such as insurance or actuarial work or specialise in a niche area of pension management.

 There are also opportunities to work freelance as a pensions consultant.